Austria: Government and politics

 While the bicameral Parliament and the Government constitute the legislative and executive branches, respectively, the courts are the third branch of Austrian state powers.
-The Constitutional Court (Verfassungsgerichtshof) exerts considerable influence on the political system because of its power to invalidate legislation and ordinances that are not in compliance with the constitution.
-Since 1995, the European Court of Justice may overrule Austrian decisions in all matters defined in laws of the European Union.
+The Constitutional Court exerts considerable influence on the political system because of its power to invalidate legislation and ordinances that are not in compliance with the Constitution.
+Since 1995, the European Court of Justice may overrule Austrian decisions in all matters defined in the laws of the European Union.
 Austria also implements the decisions of the European Court of Human Rights, since the European Convention on Human Rights is part of the Austrian constitution.

 Since 2006

-After general elections held in October 2006, the Social Democratic Party (SPÖ) emerged as the strongest party, and the Austrian People's Party (ÖVP) came in second, having lost about 8% of its previous polling.
+After the general election held in October 2006, the Social Democratic Party (SPÖ) emerged as the strongest party, and the Austrian People's Party (ÖVP) came in second, having lost about 8 Percentage points of its previous polling.

 Political realities prohibited any of the two major parties from forming a coalition with smaller parties.
-In January 2007 the People's Party and SPÖ formed a grand coalition with the social democrat Alfred Gusenbauer as Chancellor.
-This coalition broke up in June 2008.
+In January 2007 the ÖVP and SPÖ formed a grand coalition with Alfred Gusenbauer (SPÖ) as Chancellor.

+This coalition broke up on 7 July 2008.

-Elections in September 2008 further weakened both major parties (SPÖ and ÖVP) but together they still held 70% of the votes, with the Social Democrats holding slightly more than the other party.
-They formed a coalition with Werner Faymann from the Social Democrats as Chancellor.
+The election in September 2008 further weakened both major parties (SPÖ 29.3 % and ÖVP 26.0 %).
+They formed a coalition with Werner Faymann (SPÖ) as Chancellor (First Faymann government).
 The Green Party came in third with 11% of the vote.
 The FPÖ and the deceased Jörg Haider's new party Alliance for the Future of Austria, both on the political right, were strengthened during the election but taken together received less than 20% of the vote.
 On 11 October 2008, Jörg Haider died in a car accident.

-In the legislative elections of 2013, the Social Democratic Party received 27% of the vote and 52 seats; People's Party 24% and 47 seats, thus controlling together the majority of the seats.
+In the legislative elections of 2013, the Social Democratic Party received 27% of the vote and 52 seats; the People's Party 24% and 47 seats, thus controlling together the majority of the seats.
 The Freedom Party received 40 seats and 21% of the votes, while the Greens received 12% and 24 seats.
 Two new parties, Stronach and the NEOS, received less than 10% of the vote, and 11 and nine seats respectively.

-On 17 May 2016, Christian Kern from Social Democrats (SPÖ) was sworn in as new chancellor.
+On 17 May 2016, Christian Kern from Social Democrats (SPÖ) was sworn in as the new chancellor.
 He continued governing in a "grand coalition" with the conservative People's Party (ÖVP).
-He took the office after former chancellor, also from SPÖ, Werner Faymann's resignation.
+He took the office after the former chancellor, also from SPÖ, Werner Faymann's resignation.

-On 26 January 2017, Alexander Van der Bellen was sworn into as the mostly ceremonial - but symbolically significant - role of Austrian president.
+On 26 January 2017, Alexander Van der Bellen was sworn in as the mostly ceremonial – but symbolically significant – role of Austrian president.